rafaelbendo/rafaelbendo/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with Python and using data from ICESat2
 - 💬 Ask me about Gis and spatial analysis.
-- 📫 How to reach me: rbendo.pln@gmail.com
+- 📫 How to reach me: rbendopa@gmu.edu
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I have already swum more than 11 kilometers in one session.